-In promoting what many prohibitionists saw as their religious duty, they perfected the techniques of pressure politics.17 Women in the movement even used their children as pawns to march, sing, and otherwise exert pressure at polling places.
+In promoting what many prohibitionists saw as their religious duty, they perfected the techniques of pressure politics.17 Women in the movement even used their children as pawns.
+They marched, sang, and otherwise exerted pressure at polling places.
 They were often dressed in white and holding tiny American flags near polling places.
 When signaled, the children would descend upon known “wets” as they neared the voting booth.

 “Use a little wine….”

-Because the temperance movement began to teach that drinking alcohol was sinful, it had to confront the contrary fact that Jesus drank wine.
+The temperance movement began to teach that drinking alcohol was sinful.
+So it had to confront the contrary fact that Jesus drank wine.
+He even made it.
 Its solution was to insist that Jesus drank grape juice rather than wine.18